Dongan Hills, Staten Island: History

 A typical one-family house (built in 1960) in Dongan Hills.

 Dongan Hills was one of the first Staten Island neighborhoods to witness an upsurge in home construction after World War II, as many small, one-family homes were built there during the 1950s.
 The city also built a public housing project in the community.
 Known as the General Berry Houses, it is the southernmost public housing project on Staten Island.
-Population growth accelerated in the area when the Verrazano-Narrows Bridge linking Staten Island with Brooklyn was opened in November 1964.
+Population growth accelerated in the area when the Verrazzano–Narrows Bridge linking Staten Island with Brooklyn was opened in November 1964.
 Indeed, recent arrivals from Brooklyn have overwhelmed the descendants of the original residents, and now form a majority of the neighborhood's population.

 Most of the residents are Italian-American, with a small, but significant amount of Irish-Americans.

 The Billiou-Stillwell-Perine House was listed on the National Register of Historic Places in 1976.

 Demographics

-For census purposes, the New York City government classifies Dongan Hills as part of a larger neighborhood tabulation area called Old Town-Dongan Hills-South Beach.
-Based on data from the 2010 United States census, the population of Old Town-Dongan Hills-South Beach was 24,835, a change of 1,818 (7.3%) from the 23,017 counted in 2000.
-Covering an area of 1545.92 acres, the neighborhood had a population density of 16.1 PD/acre.
-The racial makeup of the neighborhood was 74% (18,381) White, 3.1% (763) African American, 0.1% (36) Native American, 7.5% (1,860) Asian, 0% (9) Pacific Islander, 0.3% (69) from other races, and 1.4% (336) from two or more races.
-Hispanic or Latino of any race were 13.6% (3,381) of the population.
+For census purposes, the New York City Department of City Planning classifies Grasmere as part of a larger Neighborhood Tabulation Area called Grasmere-Arrochar-South Beach-Dongan Hills SI0201.
+This designated neighborhood had 36,259 inhabitants based on data from the 2020 United States Census.
+This was an increase of 1,834 persons (5.3%) from the 34,425 counted in 2010.
+The neighborhood had a population density of 19.9 inhabitants per acre (14,500/sq mi; 5,600/km^{2}).

+The racial makeup of the neighborhood was 57.7% (20,914) White (Non-Hispanic), 5.0% (1,828) Black (Non-Hispanic), 17.9% (6,499) Asian, and 2.7% (979) from two or more races.
+Hispanic or Latino of any race were 16.7% (6,039) of the population.

+According to the 2020 United States Census, this area has many cultural communities of over 1,000 inhabitants.
+This include residents who identify as Mexican, Puerto Rican, Albanian, German, Irish, Italian, Polish, Russian, African-American, and Chinese.

+The largest age group was people 50–64 years old, which made up 22.4% of the residents.
+70.0% of the households had at least one family present.
+Out of the 12,811 households, 46.4% had a married couple (18.2% with a child under 18), 4.4% had a cohabiting couple (1.7% with a child under 18), 19.1% had a single male (1.7% with a child under 18), and 30.1% had a single female (5.3% with a child under 18).
+31.6% of households had children under 18.
+In this neighborhood, 42.8% of non-vacant housing units are renter-occupied.